Efficient Optimization-based Cable Force Allocation for Geometric Control of a Multirotor Team Transporting a Payload: Approach

-For the rigid body case (\cref{fig:2cfs_pm} on the right) we use the attachment points between each cable and the payload as $\mathbf{p}_a$.
-Recall that the positions of the robots and the attachment points of each cable are $\opi, \opj, \pai, \paj$ in the payload frame of reference, respectively.
-Similar to the point mass model, our objective is to find the hyperplanes $\nii$ and $\nj$ that set the desired safety distances between the robots.
-We start by solving a $\QPsvm$ for $\nij$ that separates each pair of cables.
-However, in the rigid payload case, other than requiring the hyperplane to be as close to $\Fd$, we also need to take into account the desired computed moments $\Md$.
-Thus we propose that for each pair of robots we first solve a $\QPFd$ that solves for $\Fdi, \text{ and } \Fdj$ to be applied on the attachment points $\pai$ and $\paj$.
-The sum of these forces must achieve $\Fd$ while producing moments to be close to $\Md$.
+We first solve for each pair of robots $\QPFd$, which computes virtual heuristic forces $\Fdi \text{ and } \Fdj$ to be applied on the attachment points $\pai$ and $\paj$.
+Recall that the attachment points of each cable are $\pai, \paj$ in the payload reference frame.
+The sum of these forces must achieve $\Fd$ while producing moments close to $\Md$.
 Let us define $\hatpai$ and $\hatpaj$ as the skew-symmetric mapping of $\pai$ and $\paj$, then $\Fdi $ and $\Fdj$ can be solved as

-Since we only solve for two force vectors $\Fdi$ and $\Fdj$, we may not find an exact solution to achieve both $\Fd$ and $\Md$.
+Since the output of $\QPFd$ are heuristic virtual forces $\Fdi$ and $\Fdj$, we do not need to track $\Md$ as a hard constraint.
+In particular, the mapping between $(\Fd, \Md)$ and $(\Fdi,\Fdj)$ might be infeasible depending on the attachment points positions $(\pai, \paj)$.
 Thus, we prioritize to solve for $\Fd$ by considering it as a hard constraint and add a soft constraint to have a solution as close as possible to $\Md$.